Issues with Value-Based Multi-objective Reinforcement Learning: Value Function Interference and Overestimation Sensitivity: Interference in multi-objective value functions

+The results reported in this section establish the existence of the learning phenomenon that we have named \emph{value function interference}.
+This arises when the expected vector returns learned by an RL agent are inadequate to effectively determine the actions and policies which are optimal with respect to the utility function.
+This can significantly hinder learning, and may lead to convergence to a sub-optimal policy.

+The most obvious situation in which value function interference can occur is where the environment itself is stochastic with regards to either rewards and/or state transitions.
+However we have demonstrated that interference can also occur in deterministic environments, either due to stochasticity in tie-breaking of greedy actions, or due to frequent changes in the choice of greedy action (i.e. as might be induced by optimistic initialisation).
+The latter issue may be especially problematic in the context of value-based deep RL. \cite{schaul2022phenomenon} identified extremely high rates of change in the greedy policy in value-based deep RL algorithms such as DQN and R2D2, which suggests that multi-objective extensions of those algorithms may be particularly susceptible to value-function interference.

-These results demonstrate that deterministic tie-breaking may be beneficial in the case of MOMDPs where some actions share identical utility.
-However more generally the actions need not map to exactly the same scalar utility value in order for interference to arise.
-In practice the Q-value estimates may be noisy due to either the use of function approximation and/or stochasticity in the environment.
-These errors in estimates may result in changes in the action which is selected as greedy in each state, leading to variations over time in the vector value updates for prior states, which could result in value function interference.
-This is particularly likely to occur for highly non-linear definitions of utility as small variations in the estimated vector values can lead to large variations in the estimated utility; for example, we have previously observed unstable and slow learning due to value function interference when using a thresholded lexicographic approach to utility on stochastic problems \citep{vamplew2020safety, vamplew2021impact,ding2024empirical}.
+The experiments in this section demonstrated value function interference arising even in the context of otherwise stable learning algorithms based on tabular representation of Q-values.
+In practice for more complex environments the Q-value estimates may themselves be noisy due to the need to use function approximation.
+These errors in estimates may result in changes in the action which is identified as greedy in each state, leading to variations over time in the vector value updates for prior states, which could result in increased levels of value function interference.
+This is particularly likely to occur for highly non-linear definitions of utility as small variations in the estimated vector values can lead to large variations in the estimated utility; for example, unstable and slow learning has previously been reported when using a thresholded lexicographic approach to utility on stochastic problems \citep{vamplew2021potential, vamplew2021impact,ding2025empirical}.